w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ![image](https://user-images.githubusercontent.com/5772463/120591006-fffa3880-c46d-11eb-825c-6095f74b3302.png)

+One thing needs to discuss is that is the Tax column necessary?
+As it is not a input variable, users cannot enter their rates in their countries, we intend to remove the column from the webpage if you're ok.

 2. Staking Reward Filter

 Upon clicking the filter icon, a dialog would appear and provide the following options as requested.